BND Hamburger Icon

 Sexual harassment policies and training

-“We’ve seen a bunch of states either pass or contemplate some very specific, targeted incremental regulatory requirements related to [sexual harassment],” Trabold said.
+“We’ve seen a bunch of states either pass or contemplate some very specific, targeted incremental regulatory requirements related to [sexual harassment],” Trabold noted.
 “That’s a trend that has started to snowball a little bit and have a direct impact on businesses.”

 Pay equity legislation